What is the Fixed-Charge Coverage Ratio (FCCR)?

 - An FCCR equal to 1 (=1) means that the company is just able to pay for its annual fixed charges.

-- An FCCR less than 1 (<1) means that the company lacks enough money to cover its fixed charges.
+- An FCCR of less than 1 (<1) means that the company lacks enough money to cover its fixed charges.

 Therefore, generally speaking, the higher the fixed-charge coverage ratio value, the better, as this indicates a company operating on solid financial ground, with adequate revenues and cash flows to meet its regular payment obligations.